Withdrawing Burglary Charge and Other Offences

 Our client was charged with Burglary, Theft, Handle Stolen Goods, Go Equipped to Steal, and Possess Drug of Dependence.
 It was alleged that he had entered a site in rural Victoria without permission and stole items from the lawful owner.
 He was arrested nearby when the police attended.

-Brent Casey acted on the client’s behalf at the Seymour Magistrates’ Court.
+We acted on the client’s behalf at the Seymour Magistrates’ Court.
 The charges were:

 - Possess Drug of Dependence